zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/mockingbird/builder/workflow.md

 Think of this as your AI Cpu Time.
 This is the minimum time interval between AI actions per cycle of workflow execution.
 So if you have a 5 minute fundamental time period, and you have 3 analysis stages in your workflow per one cycle of run time, it will run 3 stages each 5 minutes.

+## Checkpoints for Stage Driven Workflows

+We're still working on the UI for this, coming soon.

 ## Run Overrides

 Using the run scheduler, you can change your fundamental time period, and the run scheduler will automatically adjust the run times, this also changes the search window sizes for analysis, aggregation, etc stages.

 ![AAAA](https://github.com/zeus-fyi/zeus/assets/17446735/bc8099bc-b8b2-4c4a-bbb8-053c4d2f4c22)